 Each spring the Catskill 3500 Club invites Members, Aspirants, and their guests to attend our annual dinner.
 It is a chance to socialize with fellow hikers, a time when new members receive their certificates and a speaker presents on a topic relevant to the Catskills or hiking.

-Please see the winter Canister for reservation form and more details
+Please see the Winter issue of the Canister for details and registration form.

 The Catskill 3500 Club hosts a Wilderness First Aid Course (SOLO Certified) every spring.
 This is a valuable course for both hike leaders and regular hikers.
 Look for details on the next class in January.